GenXH4CK3RS007/pass-vault/README.md

 ## Features

 - **Encryption**: The passwords are encrypted using a user-provided passkey.
 The encryption and decryption processes are handled by sequelize-encrypted.
-- **Random Password Generation**: Generate strong and random passwords to enhance your security.
 - **Password Validation**: Check if the entered password meets the required standards of complexity and strength.
 - **Add New Passwords**: Easily add new passwords to your vault.
 - **Update Existing Passwords**: Update or modify existing passwords stored in your vault.